NeonGeckoCom/skill-translation/README.md

 Use this skill to translate individual words or sentences.

 ## Examples
-- translate hello to Polish
+- Translate hello to Polish.
+- Translate thank you to Ukrainian.

 ## Contact Support